Twickenham Choral Society: The choir today

 The choir stages three to four concerts each year with professional musicians and soloists.
-Many of these concerts are held locally at the Landmark Arts Centre in Teddington, with St Martin-in-the-Fields providing the main venue in the West End of London.
-The choir is led by the conductor (Christopher Herrick), supported by an assistant conductor (Rebecca Taylor), who also accompanies rehearsals.
+Many of these concerts are held locally at the Landmark Arts Centre in Teddington, with St Martin-in-the-Fields and Cadogan Hall providing the main venue in the West End of London.
+The choir is led by the conductor (Howard Ionascu), supported by an assistant conductor (Daniel King Smith), who also accompanies rehearsals.
 The conductor contributes to the choice of music to be performed, auditions new and existing members, directs rehearsals, interpreting the score by setting the tempo and the dynamics, ensuring correct entries by ensemble members, and "shaping" the phrasing where appropriate.
 The choir performs popular oratorios, as well as lesser known Renaissance to present day pieces.
 Eminent Composers of the day occasionally debut their own work with the choir, with premières by Holloway, Spicer, Farrington, Panufnik and others.
-The choir maintains a busy schedule today, performing around London, and touring European cities from Paris to Prague, from Budapest to Barcelona.
+The choir maintains a busy schedule today, performing around London, and touring European cities from Paris to Prague, from Budapest to Salamanca.

 Governance

 The charitable purpose of the society is the promotion of the public education in the art and science of Choral music by the presentation of public concerts and recitals.
 The choir achieves this by staging several performances a year around London and Europe, participating in music festivals and commissioning music.
 The Society is administered by a committee of 12 elected volunteers, with three elected Trustees who govern the UK registered charity.
-Trustees 2021/22 are:
+Trustees 2024/25 are:

 Trustees and committee members are elected at an Annual general meeting, held to review a statement of accounts and any notices appropriate to general governance.
 The choir is funded by subscriptions, box office takings, grants and sponsorship.
 The choir has a patron/president, who provides tone and visibility to the choir and is currently Tristan Fry.